 Then we show that any class of thick segments is cofinite up to the group action.
 Furthermore, these thick segments can be extended to a cofinite collection of quasi-axes.
 Using projections to these quasi-axes, we can estimate the thick distance.
-This step is done in Section \ref{sec_appoximation}
+This is done in Section \ref{sec_appoximation}

-Finally, we take a finite-index subgroup of $G$, say $H$, such that a collection of quasi-axes as above is divided into finitely many $H$--orbits.
-Each $H$--orbit satisfies the Bestvina-Bromberg-Fujiwara projection axioms so it gives us a quasi-tree with an $H$--action.
+Finally, we take a finite-index subgroup of $G$, say $H$, such that a collection of quasi-axes as above is divided into finitely many $H$-orbits.
+Each $H$-orbit satisfies the Bestvina--Bromberg--Fujiwara projection axioms so it gives us a quasi-tree with an $H$-action.
 We prove that $H$ equivariantly quasi-isometrically embeds in the product of these finitely many quasi-trees in Section \ref{sec_quasitrees}.
-Since property (QT) is commensurably invariant, $G$ has property (QT). \end{proof}
+Since property QT is commensurably invariant, $G$ has property QT. \end{proof}

-As stated in the above proof, property (QT) is commensurably invariant \cite[\S 2.2]{BBF21}.
+As stated in the above proof, property QT is commensurably invariant \cite[\S 2.2]{BBF21}.
 It follows that the conclusion of Theorem \ref{maintheorem} also holds for any group that is virtually a relative HHG that satisfies our condition, even though such a group may not be a relative HHG itself \cite{PS23}.

-For most examples of HHGs that emerged from the study, every domain satisfies the first three conditions of Type I. Virtual colorability is also common in practice.
+For most examples of HHGs that emerged from the study, every domain satisfies the first three conditions of type I. Virtual colorability is also common in practice.
 Therefore, the biggest restriction of our theorem comes from the assumption of separable quasi-axes.
-We further discuss it in Section \ref{neatker} and give an easy-to-use criterion for having separable quasi-axes.
+We further discuss it in Section \ref{neatker} and show how residual finiteness helps to give an easy-to-use criterion for having separable quasi-axes.

-It is clear that residually finite hyperbolic groups and virtually colorable hierarchically hyperbolic groups whose associated hyperbolic spaces are all quasi-trees satisfy the assumption of Theorem \ref{maintheorem}.
-The following theorem is a collection of more applications in Section \ref{sec_apps}.
-Note that these results are new except for mapping class groups.